Alternate Fighter: Expanded

 1st-level spells of your choice from the Witchblade spell list.
 The Spells Known column of the Witchblade Spellcasting table shows when you learn more spells of 1st-level or higher.
 A spell you choose must be of a level no higher than what's shown in the table's Slot Level column for your level.

-When you gain a level, you can choose a Witchblade spell you know and replace it with another Witchblade spell, which must be of a level for which you have spell slots.
+Whenever you gain a level, you can choose one Witchblade spell you know and replace it with another Witchblade spell, which must be of a level for which you have spell slots.

 Spellcasting Ability.
 Charisma is your spellcasting ability for your Witchblade spells.
-You use your Charisma whenever a spell refers to your spellcasting ability, when setting the saving throw DC, and when making a spell attack roll.
+You use your Charisma whenever a spell refers to your spellcasting ability, when setting a spell saving throw DC, and when making a spell attack roll.

 Spell save DC = 8 + your proficiency bonus